Mereology: Parts of Classes

-Forrest (2002) revises Lewis's analysis by first formulating a generalization of CEM, called "Heyting mereology", whose sole nonlogical primitive is Proper Part, assumed transitive and antireflexive.
-There exists a "fictitious" null individual that is a proper part of every individual.
-Two schemas assert that every lattice join exists (lattices are complete) and that meet distributes over join.
+Forrest (2002) revised Lewis's analysis by first formulating a generalization of CEM, called "Heyting mereology", whose sole nonlogical primitive is Proper Part, assumed transitive and antireflexive.
+According to this theory, there exists a "fictitious" null individual that is a proper part of every individual; two schemas assert that every lattice join exists (lattices are complete) and that meet distributes over join.
 On this Heyting mereology, Forrest erects a theory of pseudosets, adequate for all purposes to which sets have been put.